clustertech/errors/README.md

 Changes
 ==============

-Remove all dependency on orginal project
+Remove all dependency on orginal project.
-Remove the Dropbox key word and use more general names for interface and structure
+Remove the Dropbox key word and use more general names for interface and structure.

 Usage
 =========